omicsNLP/Auto-CORPus/configs/configs_guide.md

-How to create/edit a config file.

 We will use config_pmc.json as the example config for this guide.

+The configs file is how you tell AC where to look for certain key elements of the article within the source HTML.
+We have provided 3 example configs for pubmed central, nature genetics and plos genetics.
+Additional configs for different publishing groups can be created by following these examples and using the template config file.

+All sections within the template config file should be present in all user defined configs to avoid errors.

-There are no required sections within the config file, if you do not define a section then AC will not try to process it.
+It is better to leave the `data` and `defined-by` sections blank if you do not want AC to process them instead of deleting the section.
-AC will also not try to process any sections defined within the configs which are not within our template config file, so we recommend you always start from the template config file or a working config file and modify from there.

-There are required entries within defined sections, each section must contain a `defined-by` sub-section but the `data` sub-section is optional.
+Each section must contain a `defined-by` sub-section but the `data` sub-section is optional.
 Omitting the `data` sub-section may result in that section not being processed properly.

 ```
 {